-Arthritis in Cats: More Common Than You Think
+Arthritis in Cats: FAR More Common Than You Think

-Fortunately, there are some simple things you can do to help improve the comfort, mobility, and quality of life for your cats with arthritis.
+If your cat does have arthritis, there are fortunately some simple things you can do to help improve their comfort, mobility, and quality of life.
 Many of the things you can do to help your cat are inexpensive and easy to implement.
 Of course, many cats will also benefit from a pain management protocol involving safe and effective medications, supplements, and complimentary treatments (e.g. acupuncture, etc.) determined by your veterinarian.
 Read on to see what you can do to help your arthritic cat — regardless of their age.Read More